 ======================================================================

-The 'Tao Te Ching' () or 'Laozi' is a Chinese classic text and
+The 'Tao Te Ching' or 'Dào Dé Jīng', () often 'Laozi' in Chinese and

-foundational work of Taoism traditionally credited to the sage Laozi,
+foundational work of Taoism.
+It is traditionally credited to the sage

-though the text's authorship and date of composition and compilation
+authorship and dates of composition and compilation are debated.
+The

-are debated.
-The oldest excavated portion dates to the late 4th
+oldest excavated portion dates to the late 4th century BCE.
+While

 The 'Tao Te Ching' is central to both philosophical and religious

-Taoism, and has been highly influential to Chinese philosophy and
+Taoism, and has been highly influential on Chinese philosophy and

 religious practice in general.
 It is generally taken as preceding the